‘Swing Time’, Part One, Chapter 2

 BILLY

-Yes.
-You like that film.
-Remember the one with Gene Kelly and Debbie Reynolds.
-It’s the one about silent movies becoming talking pictures.
-That girl with the high-pitched voice.
+Yes!
+You like that film, remember?
+The one with Gene Kelly and Debbie Reynolds.
+It’s the one about silent movies becoming talkies.
+It has the girl with the high-pitched voice in it.

 NYSSA

-Oh, that film – ‘Singin’ in the Rain’.
-Yes, I remember.
-So, this song came from Judy and Mickey, as we’re sitting here now.
+(realises) Oh, that film!
+Yes, I remember it distinctively.
+So, this song came from Judy and Mickey as we’re witnessing hearing it now.

 BILLY

-Well, no. ‘Good Mornin’ was a song that had many different renditions over the years.
+Well, not exactly.
+‘Good Mornin’ is a song that’s had many renditions over the years.
 Same with ‘Singin’ in the Rain’.
 Judy sang her own rendition of the song before it became popular in the Nineteen-Fifties.

 NYSSA

-You do know your films and music, Billy.
+(impressed) You know your films and music well, Billy.

 BILLY